yak32/glw_json/README.md

 BTW, realization with hash map was 2x times slower (for avarage sized json object with around 50 properties) With Sublime Text 2/3: select everything inside serialize() and press F9 - it will sort properties automatically.

-## FAQ

-The license?
-This library is in the public domain.
-You can do what you want, but I would appreciate attribution.

 ### Dependencies
  STL, c-runtime.